 Epidural steroid injections can often alleviate sciatica by reducing compression on your sciatic nerve.

 Dr. Ford at Peak Gastroenterology Associates usually incorporates epidural steroid injections into multidisciplinary treatment plans.
 While the injection doesn’t heal the condition causing the inflammation, it provides relief so you can focus on other aspects of treatment, including physical therapy and core exercises, to heal and strengthen your spine and supporting muscles and connective tissue.

-Epidural steroid injections are an outpatient procedure and typically only take 10-30 minutes.
-During the injection, you lie on your front.
-Dr. Ford provides a local anesthetic before preparing the epidural injection.
+Epidural steroid injections are an outpatient procedure and typically only take 10 to 30 minutes.
+During the injection, you lie on your front, and Dr. Ford provides a local anesthetic before preparing the epidural injection.
 In some cases, he uses fluoroscopy — a special type of X-ray — to guide the needle to the correct part of your spine.

 When your epidural steroid injection is complete, Dr. Ford bandages the injection site, and you spend approximately 30 minutes resting in a recovery area.
 When he releases you, a friend or family member can drive you home.

 You might notice immediate pain relief, although your pain should continue to subside as the inflammation in your spine reduces.
 You should avoid strenuous activity, driving and operating heavy machinery for at least 24 hours after your injection.